 This post may contain affiliate links.
 If you purchase something through that link, I will make a small commission at no additional cost to you.
 Thanks in advance for your continued support!

 I can’t get over saying how much I absolutely love Bulgaria.
 Between the culture, scenery, people, food, and outdoor adventures, there is always something to do and see.
 As one of the oldest civilizations in all of Europe, it is a wonderful mixture of old and new, east and west.
 Furthermore, the country is incredibly cheap.
-I think the most I ever paid for a meal was $10 USD and that was considered insanely expensive.
+I think the most I ever paid for a meal when I lived there was $10 USD and that was considered insanely expensive.

 Contrary to belief, Bosnia and Herzegovina is a very safe country!
 Most people have the impression of a war-torn, dangerous Sarajevo.
 However, the Balkan Wars ended over 20 years ago and peace has remained since then.
 An average meal will be between $3-5 USD and a beer is no more than $2 USD.
 Additionally, an upscale hostel is between $10-20 USD a night in central Sarajevo.

 I’ll be honest, it was hard to find a “cheap” Western European country to include compared to all the Central and Eastern European countries.
 While I wouldn’t say that Portugal is “cheap,” it is inexpensive compared to other Western European countries.
-You can find a decent restaurant meal for less than $10 USD.
+You can find a decent restaurant meal for around $10 USD.
 My friend and I split an Airbnb in the heart of the city and only spent $25 USD a night (altogether).
 With pretty nice weather year-round (I went for my birthday in January and barely wore a jacket), it is a nice destination for a weekend trip!

 If you can brave the cold weather (I went in April and it was barely above freezing!), then you’ll love Estonia.
 A mixture of Scandinavian and Russian heritage, the city of Tallinn is the perfect weekend city.
 Between delicious hot chocolate, yummy beer, and hearty meals, the country is not to be missed!
 A beer will run anywhere from $2-4 USD, depending on the brand, while most meals will be below $10 USD.